 You can either make these open-ended or Likert scale questions depending on the level of detail you need.
 Often using Likert scale questions for more general areas of manuscript assessment will make it easier for not only reviewers to quickly give feedback but also for your editors to compare overall reviewer sentiments and make decisions.

 Once you’ve gotten these assessment criteria out of the way you can move onto asking reviewers to give more detailed feedback.
 This is where open-ended questions come in.
-As we noted before, it’s important to keep in mind that reviewers are busy people and if you give them too many open-ended questions you may end up with a lot of short responses that are less helpful than more thorough responses to fewer questions would have been.
+As noted before, it’s important to keep in mind that reviewers are busy people and if you give them too many open-ended questions you may end up with a lot of short responses that are less helpful than more thorough responses to fewer questions would have been.
 You should ideally be able to get reviewers to expand on the areas needed via a few questions that provide a framework for addressing particular areas of manuscript quality such as:

 Include a brief summary of the manuscript, including a statement about the significance of the research as well as the overall strength and weaknesses of the manuscript.